Food Guides

 22 Rivington St, London EC2A 3DY

 Butchies serve some of the best fried chicken in town, starting from their Broadway Market stall on Saturday mornings and growing to permanent sites in Shoreditch and Clapham.
-It’s perfect for a quick bite and a beer (or negroni on tap!) and their incredible fried chicken sandwiches start at £7 for the original and creep to just below a tenner for the epic ‘Jenny From the Block’, which comes with guac and smoked bacon.
+It’s perfect for a quick bite and a beer (or negroni on tap!) and their incredible fried chicken sandwiches start at £8 for the original and creep to just over a tenner for the epic ‘Jenny From the Block’, which comes with guac and smoked bacon.
 There’s also cheesy fries, nuggets, halloumi fries and wings for a true feast AKA wipe out central.

 MURGER HAN